jess-works/jess-works/README.md

 Coding my days away, dreaming of a seamless internet experience.

-Hi, I’m Jess
+Hi!

-Currently studying at Medieinstitutet to become a front-end developer.
+I'm currently studying at Medieinstitutet to become a front-end developer.

 I love crisp and clean design.